OKTAYMERCAN/basic-chat-irc-page/README.md

-This basic HTML CSS PHP Chat page. this project version is beta.
+This basic HTML, CSS and PHP Chat page.

-visit my youtube channel, don't forget Youtube.com/OKTAYMERCAN

-same time you can subscribe to my youtube channel => https://youtube.com/OKTAYMERCAN

-thx for support

-Sorry for my english. my language skill not perfect but not bad isn't it? :D
+You can use it freely but you must explicitly reference the repo and my name.

-if you found some bug, issue or something please report me here my address.
+if you found some bug, issue or something please report me.

-- oktaylamacera@outlook.com